You May not be able to change the whole world but you can change the place you live!

 CLIMATE & CLEAN ENERGY RALLIES

-We gather outside at our street corner one Sunday each month to show our support for climate protection and clean, renewable energy.
-Our next rally will be on October 1st from 12:30 to 1:30 on our street corner at Brandon Ave. & Grandin Road.
+We gather outside at our street corner one Sunday each month to show our support for climate protection and clean, renewable, energy.

 Explore Park VOLUNTEER Work